rax-incubate/gcp-image-processing-example-app/Readme.md

    * [Plant Image Analysis](https://www.quantitative-plant.org/dataset): This is a compilation of over 1 million images of plants, with the choice of roughly 11 species of plants.

-   * [Celebfaces](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)]: This image dataset features over 200,000 images of celebrities.
+   * [Celebfaces](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html): This image dataset features over 200,000 images of celebrities.

-   * [Google’s Open Images](https://ai.googleblog.com/2016/09/introducing-open-images-dataset.html): One of the largest of the image datasets
+   * [Google’s Open Images](https://ai.googleblog.com/2016/09/introducing-open-images-dataset.html): One of the largest of the image datasets consisting of ~9 million URLs to images that have been annotated with labels spanning over 6000 categories and the images are listed as having a Creative Commons Attribution.

    * You might have your own.
 Maybe your photo collection.